 If you’ve been keeping up-to-date with recent trends in the world of eCommerce, you’ve probably noticed that direct-to-consumer companies seem to be popping up out of nowhere.

 And you’re not imagining things.
 Even Amazon has over 80 private-label brands they’re selling “directly to consumers”.
-And if Amazon is going direct to consumers, there must be really something to it.
+And if Amazon is going directly to consumers, there must be something to it.

-According to a recent report from eMarketer, there are more than 400 direct-to-consumer (D2C) brands in operation today.
+According to a recent eMarketer report, more than 400 direct-to-consumer (D2C) brands are in operation today.
 While that’s a drop in the bucket compared to the number of traditional brands out there, eMarketer also found that web traffic to D2C sites has doubled in the last two years.

-While this isn’t to say consumers are becoming completely reliant on D2C companies, these trends prove that it is possible to experience major success operating under a direct-to-consumer business model.
+While this isn’t to say consumers are becoming completely reliant on D2C companies, these trends prove that it is possible to experience significant success operating under a direct-to-consumer business model.

 But that doesn’t mean doing so is easy.
 Though it may seem like these companies are “popping up out of nowhere,” like we said, what we as consumers are seeing from these brands is the culmination of years of hard work and innovation.

-In this article, we’re going to take a look at six D2C companies that are killing the eCommerce game with their unique approach to doing business.
-Within each section, we’ll also discuss what you can take away from these stories and use what you’ve learned to make improvements to your own business.
+In this article, we will look at six D2C companies that are killing the eCommerce game with their unique approach to doing business.
+Within each section, we’ll also discuss what you can take away from these stories and use what you’ve learned to improve your business.